It’s possible you may have heard about cork spray but are not sure what it is.

 Because cork is hydrophobic, it makes it quite difficult for moisture to penetrate.

-Water is the critical element in the growth of mold and mildew.
+Water is a critical element in the growth of mold and mildew.
 Without it, neither substance will do much to your home.

 By adding a layer of cork spray, you prevent the mold and mildew from coming into contact with the water it needs to continue growing.

 Cork spray can cover just about any surface, including brick, stucco, vinyl, wood, and more.